 The Audit Committee approves the terms of engagement of the independent external auditors and reviews the annual audit plan, the Auditors' Report and the results of the audit.
-It also recommends to the Board of Directors the firm of external auditors to be appointed by the shareholders.
+It also recommends to the Board of Directors the firm of external auditors to be appointed by the shareholder.

-The shareholders have appointed KPMG LLP as independent external auditors to express an opinion as to whether the consolidated financial statements present fairly, in all material respects, the Company's consolidated financial position, results of operations and cash flows in accordance with GAAP.
-The reports of KPMG LLP outline the scope of its examinations and its opinions on the consolidated financial statements and the effectiveness of the Company's internal control over financial reporting.
+The shareholder has appointed KPMG LLP as independent external auditors to express an opinion as to whether the consolidated financial statements present fairly, in all material respects, the Company's consolidated financial position, results of operations and cash flows in accordance with GAAP.
+The report of KPMG LLP outlines the scope of its examination and its opinion on the consolidated financial statements.

-Russell K. Girling President and Chief Executive Officer
+Russell K. Girling President and

+Chief Executive Officer